repeated-pleasant-games/tabletop/docs/contributing.md

 I use the Conventional Commit style for my commits to this repository, enforced by `commitlint` and a commit-message hook installed by `husky` during dependency setup.
 I also run `commitlint` on push via GitHub Actions, which will check if the pushed commits are in line with the Conventional Commit style.

-(Commits that do not follow that style will not bring me to reject your changes.)
+> ***Note:*** Submitting commits that do not fit the Conventional Commit style
+> does not preclude them from being merged.

 The Conventional Commit style follows this template: